It's that simple.

 Kerr Clement Consultant Solicitor

-Commercial Property 01908 689371Kerr has over 30 years of property law experience, and has spent the last 22 years specialising in Commercial Property.
-He has a broad range of experience in most aspects of land law and Landlord & Tenant matters from High Street leases to large commercial premises.
+Commercial Property 01908 689371Kerr is a senior solicitor and has specialised in Commercial Property since 2000.
+He has a broad range of experience in most aspects of land law and Landlord & Tenant related matters ranging from High Street leases to the sale and purchase of large industrial premises.

 Simon Parrott Consultant Solicitor